Glanbia

+Glanbia plc (/ˈɡlɒnbiə/ GLON-bee-ə) is an Irish multinational nutrition company that owns several consumer brands that produce products such as food supplements and ingredients businesses.
+Glanbia is headquartered in Kilkenny, Ireland with over 5,500 employees in over 30 countries around the world.
+Glanbia’s consumer brands and ingredients are sold or distributed in over 130 countries.

+North America is the company’s largest market, and it also has a presence in Europe, Middle East, Asia-Pacific and Latin America.
+Glanbia's primary listing is on Euronext Dublin.
+Glanbia comprises three divisions: Glanbia Nutritionals, Glanbia Performance Nutrition and Joint Ventures.

 Given the company's origins in the co-operative movement, farmer-suppliers of the company retain a significant interest in the company.
 Tirlán remains the largest shareholder in Glanbia plc. as of 2022 and retains the right to nominate a number of non-executive directors to the board of the company in line with their mutual Relationship Agreement.

-History

 Post 1960s dairy consolidation

 Dairy products have long formed the backbone of Ireland's agricultural sector, and by the early 19th century the country was amongst the world's largest producers.
 In 1848, Ireland accounted for two thirds of butter imports into the port of London.
 Irish butter came under pressure by competitors modernising their systems with newly developed cream separators.
 As a consequence, Irish butter exports to London dramatically fell in the early 1880s.